Nigel Ward: Good afternoon, everybody. Luis, thanks for joining me.

 Luis Izzo: Whilst, often you might have you might have rational drivers you can use, the pay raise, the promise of a promotion, those are things you unfortunately can't use that often.
 A business only has so much money to give.
 You, as an HR manager, a business owner might only have to much cash in the pool.
 So what can you do at a day-to-day level to keep people engaged?
 To keep them fronting up to work, and happily doing their job?
 Even though you might not be able to give them that big payoff, or that might be available somewhere else?
 What can we do?

 Nigel Ward: Let's have some audience participation.
-The question we are asking is; does giving ad-hoc feedback come naturally to you, or other managers?
+I think the question we're gonna poll is, does giving ad-hoc feedback come naturally to you, or other managers?
 We'll open the lines now for the question, and we'll come back to it in a couple of minutes while we talk on.